Release Notes#

 D‑Wave Hybrid is now part of the Ocean SDK.
 D‑Wave Hybrid provides a simple, open-source hybrid workflow platform for building and running quantum-classical hybrid applications.

-Download the Ocean SDK
+Download the Ocean SDK.

 New Jupyter Notebook: Feature Selection#

-2019-04-01 Leap Release#
+2019-04-01 Release#

 New Solver Property: tags#